Brake Fluid Primer

 It is mildly more expensive than DOT3 or DOT4.

-It is NOT compatible with Dot 5 whatsoever and should never be mixed.
-A safe swtich from DOT 3/DOT 4/DOT 5.1 to DOT 5 requires a complete flush of the braking system and a change of all seals in the hydraulic system.
+It is NOT compatible with Dot 5 whatsoever and should NEVER be mixed.
+A safe switch from DOT 3/DOT 4/DOT 5.1 to DOT 5 or vice versa requires a complete flush of the braking system and a change of all seals in the hydraulic system.